crypt0n1te/Write-Ups/ractf-2020/forensics/disk_forensics_fun.md

 # Disk Forensics fun

 ## First Steps:
-We are told this a disk forensics challenge, which means the first steps are to open an Autopsy case, I won't cover the specifics of this but if you are unfamiliar with Autopsy i reccomend you check out the following: https://sleuthkit.org/autopsy/docs/user-docs/4.0/quick_start_guide.html
+We are told this a disk forensics challenge, which means the first steps are to open an Autopsy case, I won't cover the specifics of this but if you are unfamiliar with Autopsy i recommend you check out the following: https://sleuthkit.org/autopsy/docs/user-docs/4.0/quick_start_guide.html

 ### Looking for the files:
 So the first steps are to start looking for interesting files.
-I always start by looking at if the Ingest Modules return anything, in this case, nothing of use.
+I always start by looking at whether the Ingest Modules return anything, in this case, nothing of use.
 So I begin manually analysing the files, this is what forensics is all about :mag:

 The other thing I notice is that a lot of the files are empty, which seems strange to me so I begin to dig deeper :pick:.